If you have dealt with nausea or vomiting after a run, you’re not alone.

 If you’ve been trying to figure out how to deal with nausea after running, this article is for you.
-We’ll discuss why some runners feel ill after or while running, as well as what to do if you feel sick when running.
+We’ll discuss why some runners feel ill after or during a run, as well as what to do if you feel sick when running.

 Why Do I Feel Nauseated During or After a Run?

 Nausea can have a variety of causes, so it’s important to figure out what exactly is causing your nausea.
 Most times, it isn’t serious, so that’s good.
-It’s just very uncomfortable, and you want to avoid that feeling as much as possible.
+It’s just very uncomfortable.
+Every runner wants to avoid that feeling as much as possible.

 Digestive System Functions Poorly